ddnexus/elastics-doc/source/doc/7-Tutorials/1-Flex-vs-Tire.md

 - lost merging and reuse of partial structures
 - lost all the queries that the Tire DSL doesn't explicitly know

-And if you want to have the lost benefits back, you end up with something a lot more complex than what it wants to simplify.
-So despite the good intentions, using a ruby DSL to manage data structures, doesn't seem a good idea to me.
+And if you want to have the lost benefits back (if at all possible), you end up with something a lot more complex than what Tire tries to simplify.
+So despite the good intentions, using a ruby DSL to manage data structures, doesn't seem a good idea.

 >__Notice__: The `flex-scopes` gem pursues a goal quite similar to the Tire DSL: simplifying the elasticsearch query structure and making it more ruby-like.
 However, unlike Tire, it adds quite a few benefits, effectively simplifying your code and making it very reusable {% see 3 %}.